Random Toric Surfaces and a Threshold for Smoothness: Thresholds

 \emph{Sparse Case}: $1/h^2\prec (1-q)$ and $q\rightarrow 1$

 Given any ray $\rho$ there exists a set of rays in $\Sigma_h(1)$ with which, $\rho$ can form a smooth cone.
 Let $\tau$ be any ray such that the cone formed by $\rho$ and $\tau$ is smooth.
-Then given coordinates $(x,y)=u_{\rho}$ and $(a,b)=u_{\tau}$ we get that $\left|xb-ya\right|=1$.
+Then given coordinates $(x,y)=u_{\rho}$ and $(a,b)=u_{\tau}$ the smoothness of the cone implies $\left|xb-ya\right|=1$.
 This implies that the lattice points corresponding to the rays with this property lie along two lines parallel to $\rho$, one on either side.
-But since the height of our rays is bounded above by $h$, there are at most $\frac{2h}{\left|\rho\right|}$ possible rays on either side.
+Since the height of our rays is bounded above by $h$, there are at most $\frac{2h}{\left|\rho\right|}$ possible rays on either side.

 Now consider the set of rays for which there are at most 4 rays on either side with which we can make a smooth cone.
-Note that it suffices to ask for $\frac{2h}{\left|\rho\right|}\leq 4$ which becomes $|\rho|\geq \frac{h}{2}$.
+It suffices to ask for $\frac{2h}{\left|\rho\right|}\leq 4$ which becomes $|\rho|\geq \frac{h}{2}$.
 Let this set of rays be $S$.
 For reasons of independence, we will want to restrict to the upper half plane, so let $S_{+}\subset S$ be the subset of those which are in the upper half plane.
-Finally we give $S_+$ an ordering starting the positive x-axis and proceeding counter clockwise.
+Finally we give $S_+$ an ordering starting the positive $x$-axis and proceeding counter clockwise.

 Let $\rho\in S_{+}$ be the $k$-th ray in $S_+$.
 Define $F_{\rho}$ to be the set of fans where $\rho$ is the first ray from $S_{+}$ and the cone containing $\rho$ as its rightmost ray is singular.
 Then since the first ray is unique, these are disjoint sets for distinct $\rho$.
 Thus we have